Kircheneer/blog/site/content/articles/linux-networking-for-the-cisco-admin.md

 A handy cheat sheet for these operations can be found at the [end](#cheat-sheet) of this post.

-But helping server or application administrators is not the only motivation to learn at least a little bit on how networking on Linux platforms works.
+Helping server or application administrators, however, is not the only motivation to learn at least a little bit on how networking on Linux platforms works.
 Not only are there things like [Cumulus Linux](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/)